Customer Service Dashboard Template

 Data Visualization using linked pictures

 Just a few words about the comparison charts!
-You can combine and show different KPIs on a small area; it is worth using the linked picture method.
+You can combine and show different KPIs in a small area; using the linked pictures is worth it.

-The two drop-down lists enable us to use many options of comparisons.
+The two drop-down lists enable us to use many options for comparisons.
 However, to display the chart in seconds, you need to find a tricky way to use linked pictures.

 Download the Workbook.